Using Your Community’s Laundry Room Equipment

 Using Other Laundry Room Equipment

-While knowing how to properly load a front load washing machine is important, it is just one of many important steps in properly using your laundry room’s equipment.
+While knowing how to properly load a top load washing machine is important, it is just one of many important steps in properly using your laundry room’s equipment.
 Ready to learn how to best use your laundry room’s other equipment?
 Check out all of our How To Video Posts!